 The Institute for Bulgarian Language at the Bulgarian Academy of Sciences offers specialisations for Bulgarian and foreign citizens.

-The Institute takes part in the project Student Apprenticeships of the Ministry of Education and Science, and trains students from different Bulgarian universities.
+The Institute took part in the project Student Apprenticeships of the Ministry of Education and Science, and trained students from different Bulgarian universities.

 52 Shipchenski Prohod Blvd., Block 17, room 504, Sofia 1113, Bulgaria,